Spydarlee/karnbianco.co.uk/content/about/index.md

 👩‍💻 I'm a **web designer & developer**.
 In my current job I am responsible for UI/UX design, product design, and full-stack development for a community platform.

-✊ I'm an **organiser**.
-In 2018 I helped found the [Game Workers branch of the IWGB](https://www.gameworkers.co.uk/) – the UK's first trade union dedicated to workers in the games industry.

 ✍ I'm a **writer**.
 I write about the climate crisis, technology, politics, and more, both professionally and generally to make sense of the world.
 [Explore my writing](/writing).

+✊ I'm an **organiser**.
+In 2018 I helped found the [Game Workers branch of the IWGB](https://www.gameworkers.co.uk/) – the UK's first trade union dedicated to workers in the games industry.

 👩‍💻 I'm an **open source tinkerer**.
-I release many of [my own projects](/projects) under open licenses, and I like to [contribute to open source projects](https://github.com/Spydarlee) when I have time.
+I release many of [my own projects](/projects) under open licenses, and I try to [contribute to open source projects](https://github.com/Spydarlee) when I can.

 🚵‍♀️ I'm an **outdoorsy person** (when I'm not indoors, which is.. also often).
 I love hiking, cycling, cycle touring, camping, wild swimming, all the good stuff.